greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 	* Had the boat in *Ploof* have stayed moored & damaged that dock, that π would've been liable.
 	* Necessity may rightly make someone take or damage property, but they still must compensate the owner.
 	* ∂ did the right thing, but is still liable for damages
+	* Damages can still be recovered after justifiable (faultless) destruction of property.

 * **Holding**
 	* Affirmed for π.

 * **Rule**
-	* Damages can still be recovered after justifiable (faultless) destruction of property.
+	* Private necessity is not a defense when the harm is to property instead of person.

 * **Dissent**
 	* If the boat was lawfully allowed to stay moored, ∂ shouldn't be liable for damages while it was.
 	* Dock owners should anticipate the risk of ships damaging their docks during storms.